 Disclaimer: This post is intended for informational purposes only.
 I’m not a qualified practitioner and I’m not encouraging anyone else to do an elimination diet.
 Elimination diets should only be performed under the supervision of a qualified medical practitioner.
 Please consult a qualified practitioner before considering and undertaking an elimination diet or making any changes to your current diet or treatment plan.
 This post contains affiliate links, meaning at no additional cost to you I earn commission if you click on a link and make a purchase.
 As an Amazon Associate, I earn from qualifying purchases.
 See my full disclaimer here.

-Elimination diet – first port of call for any symptom/condition?
+Functional Medicine Elimination Diet – first port of call for any symptom & condition?

-Nutritionist Tom Malterre recommends an elimination diet to identify food sensitivities as the first port of call when dealing with any symptoms and illness.
-Consuming foods we’re sensitive to causes inflammation, which can contribute to symptoms and prevent you knowing whether other factors such as infections or mold, are also responsible for symptoms.
+Nutritionist Tom Malterre recommends an elimination diet to identify food sensitivities as the first port of call when dealing with any symptoms or chronic illness.
+Consuming foods we’re sensitive to causes inflammation, which can contribute to symptoms and prevent you knowing whether other factors such as infections or mold, are also responsible for symptoms (1).

 What is an Elimination Diet?

-An elimination diet, in functional medicine, is the most effective away of determining food sensitivities that may be increasing inflammation, causing a leaky gut, suppressing the immune system and contributing to symptoms, such as dizziness, chronic fatigue and headaches etc (2; 3).
+An elimination diet, in functional medicine, is the most effective way of determining food sensitivities that may be increasing inflammation, causing a leaky gut, suppressing the immune system and contributing to symptoms, such as dizziness, chronic fatigue, skin rashes and headaches etc (2; 3).
 There are 2 phases involved.

-- Removing common food allergens/sensitivities for at least a few weeks until my symptoms had improved.
+- Removing common food allergens/sensitivities for at least a few weeks until symptoms and health improve.

 - Replacing them with nutritious unprocessed foods, which reduce inflammation, heal the gut lining and support the immune system.

-- Slowly reintroducing one food at a time and observing how I felt.
+- Slowly reintroduce one food at a time and observe how you feel.

-- This allowed me to identify which foods I can enjoy and which ones are aggravating symptoms and need to continue to be eliminated or limited.
+- This allows you to identify which foods you can enjoy and which ones are aggravating symptoms and need to continue to be eliminated or limited.